KTamas03/nosql-challenge/README.md

 # nosql-challenge
 Module 12 Challenge - NoSQL

-In this challenge, I had been contracted by the Editors of Eat Safe, Love, a UK food magazine, who wanted analysis on ratings data to assist their journalists and food critics in deciding where to focus future articles.
+In this scenario, I had been contracted by the Editors of Eat Safe, Love, a UK food magazine, who wanted analysis on ratings data to assist their journalists and food critics in deciding where to focus future articles.

 The establishments data was in a json formatted file, that contained various ratings of establishments by the UK Food Authority (RatingValue) or UK Food Standards Agency (hygiene rating):
 - RatingValue: the overall rating (1= worst, 5 = best).